-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the System's financial statements.
-The introductory section, investment section, actuarial section, and management's statement of responsibility are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The introductory section, investment section, actuarial section, and management's statement of responsibility have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on them.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
+The introductory section, investment section, actuarial section, and management's statement of responsibility are presented for the purpose of additional analysis and are not a required part of the basic financial statements.
+The introductory section, investment section, actuarial section, and management's statement of responsibility have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.